 Most data compliance laws and regulations depend on where data is located, hosted, who can access it, as well as how it is transferred from one server to another – which often means going across national borders.

-This is something that needs to be taken seriously while choosing your cloud provider, especially if your business handles consumer data as well as your own.
+This is something that needs to be taken seriously while choosing your cloud provider, especially if your business handles consumer data as well as your own and processes EU citizens’ data.

 Data security and compliance are definitely not the most fun aspects of running a successful business, but these issues are never something to be taken lightly.